Astronics Corporation (ATRO) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 17.18% over the past month.
-This has outpaced the Aerospace sector's gain of 3.69% and the S&P 500's gain of 3.08% in that time.

 Investors will be hoping for strength from Astronics Corporation as it approaches its next earnings release.
-The company is expected to report EPS of -$0.03, up 91.18% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $166.66 million, up 29.06% from the prior-year quarter.
+In that report, analysts expect Astronics Corporation to post earnings of -$0.08 per share.
+This would mark year-over-year growth of 76.47%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $166.66 million, up 29.06% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Astronics Corporation.
+Any recent changes to analyst estimates for Astronics Corporation should also be noted by investors.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Astronics Corporation currently has a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Astronics Corporation is holding a Zacks Rank of #4 (Sell) right now.

 The Aerospace - Defense Equipment industry is part of the Aerospace sector.
-This industry currently has a Zacks Industry Rank of 106, which puts it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 112, putting it in the top 45% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"